 There are many valuable online resources to guide you in this, just make sure you are open to learning, and you won’t make mistakes.

-Finally, the above 6 career questions for students should be answered with the help of your guardian before Filling your JAMB form and choosing a course to study both for 2021 and beyond.
+Finally, the above 6 career questions for students should be answered with the help of your guardian before Filling out your JAMB form and choosing a course to study both for this year and beyond.
 The answers will guide your journey into making excellent career choices they will not have to regret in the future.

 Success in your exams!